BillJr99/Ursinus-CS173/_pages/Assignments/Warmup/asmt-warmup.md

 <!--4.
 What happens if you show up after the lecture has already started?-->
 4. Where is the help room located?
 <!--5.
 Extra credit (+2) Send me a selfie of yourself inside of the help room.-->
+5. When and where are my office hours?
+6. What is the link to sign up for one-on-one tutoring with the Institute for Student Success?
+7. What is the grade reduction per day for late work?
+8. How many slack days do you have to use throughout the semester for extensions?